emmalee04/FIN205-Mighty/README.md

 * The terminal will prompt for your Mighty sign-in (email, password)
 * After the program finishes, the result will be written in the csv file.
 * You can open the CSV file in Excel, Numbers, etc.
-* The CSV file contains all users that have contributed, and their respective post count and responses count.
+* The CSV file contains information such as post count, reply count, post word ocunt, etc.

 ## Contact